mmiglioranza22/nestjs-auth-bootstrap/README.md

 2. _You just want something to work out of the box and don't mind adjusting some configs ([explained below](https://github.com/mmiglioranza22/nestjs-auth-bootstrap/tree/main?tab=readme-ov-file#requirements)).
 You also want the freedom to expand and discard what you don't need for your particular project._

-3. You want a solution you can test fast and ship faster without third-party solutions (You have the control over everything: token cache store, user roles, credentials recovery, account verification, etc).
+3. _You want a solution you can test fast and ship faster without third-party solutions (You have the control over everything: token cache store, user roles, credentials recovery, account verification, etc)._

-You can roll your own and develop everything from scratch (which I certainly encourage you to do), with all the time and pain that involves.
-You can delegate it to already battle tested solutions with third-party packages (OAuth for example).
-Or

 ## What can you do with this